bsiepe/var-compare/README.md

 ## Overview

-This repository contains code to reproduce the analyses in the preprint "Bayesian Estimation and Comparison of Idiographic Network Models" by Siepe & Heck (2023).
+This repository contains code to reproduce the analyses in the preprint "Bayesian Estimation and Comparison of Idiographic Network Models" by Siepe & Heck (2023) (https://psyarxiv.com/uwfjc/).
-It is best to start the R project **var-compare.Rproj** to run all the scripts.
+Start the .Rproj **var-compare.Rproj** prior to running the scripts.

 Full simulation results are too large (multiple GBs) and can be requested from the corresponding author.
 We try to provide intermediate simulation results where possible.